jfrog/artifactory-docker-examples/kubernetes/README.md

 ```bash
 $ kubectl create secret docker-registry docker-reg-secret --docker-server=${YOUR_DOCKER_REGISTRY} --docker-username=${USER} --docker-password=${PASSWORD} --docker-email=you@domain.com
 ```
 #### SSL secret
-Create the SSL secret that will be used by Nginx's container
+Create the SSL secret that will be used by the Nginx pod
 **NOTE:** These are self signed key and certificate for demo use only!
 ```bash
 $ kubectl create secret tls art-tls --cert=../files/nginx/ssl/demo.pem --key=../files/nginx/ssl/demo.key